 Since the 1960s literature on poultry production in Nigeria are many and still mounting focusing mainly on production, economic and marketing related studies.
 Only few, such as Adeola & Adebayo (2005) and Akintunde & Adeoti (2014) directly linked the socio-economic factors of poultry farmers with production and disease management.
 This research adds to existing literature on poultry study in directly linking production-limiting factors (problems) to the socioeconomic characteristics of poultry farmers.
-In terms of methodology, the study adopted Probit regression analysis in estimating the relationship between poultry production problems and the farmers' socio-economic characteristics of individual farmers, it adds to the national efforts of bridging protein deficiency gap, which can be obtained quicker through poultry business (Orakpo, 2011).
+In terms of methodology, the study adopted Probit regression analysis in estimating the relationship between poultry production problems and the farmers' socio-economic characteristics.
+By analysing poultry production problems along the socio-economic characteristics of individual farmers, it adds to the national efforts of bridging protein deficiency gap, which can be obtained quicker through poultry business (Orakpo, 2011).